Rapscallions

 The chicken alien aimed its blaster at the nearest puppy, a St. Bernard with the presence of mind to look terrified.
 “This is what you mammals think of my people, bock?!
 I’ll show you less evolved!”

 A blur of yellow fur streaked across the room, and Lt.
 Vonn knocked the blaster from the chicken’s wing.
-She might be small now, but she still had years of training in five varieties of martial arts.
+She might be small now, but she still had years of training in multiple varieties of martial arts.

 The yellow lab puppy growled, keeping the chicken’s attention away from any actual children.
 The chicken squawked and aimed its sharp beak at her.
 Lt.
 Vonn dodged like a puppy playing dodgeball, but the chicken pecked vigorously.
 The security chief couldn’t keep out of its reach for long.